 Cat Seizure Warning Signs

 Sometimes a cat will show warning signs that a seizure is about to happen, so be on the lookout for crying, vomiting, pacing, and dissociation.

 When a seizure occurs, your cat will collapse to the ground and start convulsing.
 It’s important to remember not to panic – the seizure will be over in a few minutes and your cat will be unconscious, unaware, and not feel any pain.
-In some cases, your cat may empty their bowels and this is normal.
+In some cases, your cat may empty their bowels and this is normal (you will need an effective cat urine remover if your cat has an accident).
 It’s difficult to watch your pet when they are in the middle of a seizure, I know – for 10 years I watched our family dog deal with epilepsy, but it really just sucks but it does get easier.

 You will only want to move your cat if they are in an environment that they could get hurt, i.e. a table, a window sill, etc. As well, be careful with sticking your fingers in their mouth as they cannot control their bite force.

 When your cat comes out of the seizure, expect them to be disoriented and confused – give them room and let them naturally come back cognitively.

 For a single episode that lasts a couple of minutes, you will not need to rush your cat to the vet – simply call and make an appointment.

 If the seizures are happening in clusters or if an individual episode goes on longer than a few minutes, immediately call your veterinarian.

 Giving Your Cat Seizure Meds